It is important to ensure you have the right people in the correct roles supporting your project.

-If a sponsor(s) of a CTIMP is not based in the European Economic Area (EEA), it is a statutory requirement to appoint a legal representative based in the EEA for the purposes of the trial.
+If a sponsor(s) of a CTIMP is not established in the UK or on an approved country list (which initially includes EU / European Economic Area (EEA) countries), it is a statutory requirement to appoint a legal representative based in the UK or a country on the approved country list for the purposes of the trial.
 Details of the legal representative should be entered in the ‘legal representative’ section of IRAS.

 The legal representative:

 - may be an individual person or a representative of a corporate entity;

 - does not have to be a legally qualified person;